What Your Keyword Ranking Position Means for Your Web Page

 What Every Ranking Position Means About Your Page

-For example, if you have 2 pages on your site and one of them ranks on page 1 and the second on page 2, you know that searchers like the one more.
+For example, if you have 2 pages on your site and one ranks on page 1 and the second on page 2, you know that searchers like the one more.

 Ranks 1-3